 Please know that in this post, I am only providing a few tips on how things here are in the winter months.
 For an overall travel guide for the entire year and an itinerary, please take a look at How to Plan a Trip to Kinnaur Valley.

-For a brief introduction, Kinnaur valley or simply Kinnaur, is one of the twelve administrative districts of Himachal Pradesh.
-It is divided in six tehsils and three administrative areas.
+For a brief introduction, Kinnaur valley, or simply Kinnaur is one of the twelve administrative districts of Himachal Pradesh.
+It is divided into six tehsils and three administrative areas.
 The administrative headquarters of the district is at Reckong Peo.
 After Lahaul Spiti, Kinnaur is the least populated region in all of Himachal.
 (Source: Wikipedia).

 Kinnaur In Winter

-Winters of Kinnaur are harsh, extremely cold and unforgiving.
-The temperature in Winters can drop as low as -5 degrees Celsius in Kinnaur.
+Winters of Kinnaur are harsh, extremely cold, and unforgiving.
+The temperature can drop as low as -5 degrees Celsius in Kinnaur.
 If you had places like Sangla or Nako in your itinerary, then be ready for temperatures as low as -15 degrees Celsius.
 Even the day temperature will remain close to 0.

-Apart from thermals, you need to bring in all woolens accompanied by a heavy, warm and windproof jacket.
+Apart from thermals, you need to bring in all woolens accompanied by a heavy, warm, and windproof jacket.
 Ensure that your jacket also has a hood to cover your head and neck.
-Good quality gloves, woolens socks and a muffler are some other important clothing you can’t afford to forget.
+Good quality gloves, woolens socks, and a muffler are some other important clothing you can’t afford to forget.